FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/MobileDevices.md

 ### Near Field Communication (NFC)

-- A short range networking function allowing data transfers or authentication.
+- A short range networking function allowing data transfers or authentication (with encryption support).

 - Common on mobile devices and smart watches.
 Might also see them on Identification Cards (ID) nowadays.